PostHog/posthog-orbit-love-plugin/README.md

 # Orbit.love Plugin

-An hourly sync of orbit.love report data from their [Workspace Stats API](https://docs.orbit.love/reference/get_-workspace-id-reports) into PostHog.
+This plugin provides an hourly sync of workspace stats from Orbit's [Workspace Stats API](https://docs.orbit.love/reference/get_-workspace-id-reports) into PostHog.

 Workspace stats are sent into your PostHog instance as an `orbit love report` event.
 Apply a filter on the `report type` event property to access the type of report.